AntonioDaria/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-A ruby version of th board game
+A ruby version of the board game